 Architect: Al Schwarz

 Talking about the interiors, the home is filled with natural light and greenery all around.
 There’s every accessory that one can ask for in a luxurious home, making it ideal for a getaway.
-There’s a self-ventilating system to maintain temperatures, and solar power which give it eco-friendly credentials.
-Also, judicious use of wind power is done to save power, and keep the energy bills down to bare minimum.
+There’s a self-ventilating system to maintain temperatures, and solar power which gives it eco-friendly touch.
+Also, judicious use of wind energy is done to save power, and keep the energy bills down to a bare minimum.